 - Too little or too much urine output

 - Uncoordinated movement

-Low blood sugar may occur.
-Children are particularly prone to developing low blood sugar.
-Symptoms of low blood sugar can include
+Children are especially prone to developing low blood sugar.
+Symptoms of low blood sugar can include:

 Before Calling Emergency